Nandor Fodor and the Talking Mongoose: Plot

 In London, Fodor renounces drinking, announces his intention to write an article about Gef and events on the Irvings' farm which will be truthful, yet without undue harshness - Gef's words have imbued him with everybody's needing to be remembered.
 He is last seen standing at his father's grave.

 Photos from the 1936 book The Haunting of Cashen's Gap: A Modern "Miracle" Investigated by Harry Price and Richard S. Lambert are shown alongside the closing credits, followed by onscreen caption "Producers, cast, and crew wish to thank members (and mongooses) of Gef's army.
 However there is one person that we would not like to thank...".
-The film ends with "a special message from the cast" as a post-credits scene in which all major performers (Connell, Downie, Beadle, Kaye, Lloyd, Pegg) join in verbally bashing the film's director Adam Sigal, and with the final caption "Adam, in all seriousness... you suck".
+The film ends with "a special message from the cast" as a post-credits scene in which all major performers (Connell, Downie, Beadle, Kaye, Lloyd, Pegg) join in verbally bashing the film's director Adam Sigal, and with the final caption "Adam, in all seriousness... you suck"; however, in the version streamed by Amazon Prime (in the UK in December 2025) there is no such "special message from the cast" or verbal bashing of the director.